yandex/mapsapi-codestyle/js.md

 ```

 ##Empty Lines
-A single empty line can be used for grouping the code into logical sections:
+A single empty line can be used as a separator for logically grouping the code for easier reading:

 ```javascript
 doSomethingTo(x);